legionpro/LgnAssesment-Swift-UIKit-Converter/README.md

 # LgnAssesment-Swift-UIKit-Converter
-currency converter as as demo app
+currency converter as a demo app